Meeting Time: June 08, 2020 at 11:00am MST

 • Default_avatar

-Erin Kearney almost 4 years ago
+Erin Kearney over 4 years ago

 During these perilous times, after witnessing yet another unjustified killing of a Black person at the hands of the police and experiencing violence, destruction and mayhem during protests on our streets, I can’t emphasize enough how important today’s City council vote is for our community.